nkfoss/Nouveau-Vin/README.md

 INSERT INTO varieties (variety, numreviews) (SELECT variety, COUNT(*) FROM winereviews GROUP BY variety);
 ```

 This should be done with the remaining browsing criteria.
-Then we will replace the now-defunct columns in the big table with foreign keys pointing to the old values.
+Then we will replace the now-defunct columns in the big table with new id's pointing to the old values.

 ```SQL
 ALTER TABLE winereviews ADD COLUMN (fkVariety integer unsigned not null);